 You can use Ceylon cinnamon just like you would any other cinnamon in culinary dishes.
 Sprinkle it on roasted veggies for a warming flavor, add it to a chia seed pudding, or make some keto cinnamon rolls or a cinnamon dolce latte breakfast smoothie.

 You can also get Ceylon cinnamon benefits via supplements.
 Again, double-check the label to make sure you’re getting Ceylon cinnamon and not cassia.

 The scientific names for Ceylon cinnamon are Cinnamomum zeylanicum and Cinnamomum verum.

 Ceylon cinnamon dosage varies from around 500 mg to 1200 mg, but there aren’t any set standards.

 Try different doses and see how you feel.
-There isn’t much risk to taking higher doses of Ceylon cinnamon.
+There isn’t much risk of taking higher doses of Ceylon cinnamon.
 Just make sure you aren’t taking high doses of cassia.
 The coumarin in cassia cinnamon can cause liver damage.

 Potential Risks of Cinnamon Supplementation

 The only trick is to make sure you’re buying the correct type of cinnamon.
-If you’re looking for the benefits described in this article, you want to make sure you stick to the Ceylon variety, as opposed to cassia, which can be found much more abundantly in U.S. grocery stores.
+If you’re looking for the Ceylon cinnamon benefits described in this article, you want to make sure you stick to the Ceylon variety, as opposed to cassia, which can be found much more abundantly in U.S. grocery stores.

-Due to its powerful role in regulating blood-sugar, you should consult with your doctor before using this spice if you are diabetic or prediabetic — it may seem innocent enough, but nature has some powerful healing effects.
+Due to its powerful role in regulating blood sugar, you should consult with your doctor before using this spice if you are diabetic or prediabetic — it may seem innocent enough, but nature has some powerful healing effects.